top of page

 Coming to my late sixties, my focus of attention shifted from livelihood, which had by necessity dominated my daily single-parent family life since my twenties, I began to withdraw from the daily clinical practice of hands-on healing and grew to give more attention to educating the next generation of healers.

-Now in my mid-seventies, I’m continuing to learn and grow with Ayurveda in Canada and abroad.
+Now in my mid-seventies, I’m continuing to learn and grow with Ayurveda in Canada and abroad, seeing her dynamic and profound gifts, for all who seek to be blessed by her shower.

 In 2017, the Canada Ayurveda Research and Education Foundation came into being as a federally registered non-profit corporation.
 Currently, work is focused on four important inaugural projects as follows:

-• To compile a Materia Medica of Local Indigenous Medicinal Plants according to the classifications of traditional Ayurveda herbal science
+· To co-create a Compilation and Reference of Local Indigenous medicinal plants according to the classifications of traditional Ayurveda herbal science

 For individual health consultation appointments, regarding individual presentation topics for your group, or to contribute to the C.A.R.E.
 Foundation, please contact me at